What are your Fall 2017 hours, and where are you located?

 What do I do if I’m having problems with the online software?

-If you are having problems with mywconline, then you should sign out completely and then sign back in.
+If you are having problems with mywconline, then you should sign out completely and then sign back in or try another browser.
 If this does not solve the problem do not email the Writing Center, since your consultant does not have access to that e-mail address.
 If your consultant is having issues with the software, he/she will send you an e-mail.

 What is your cancellation policy?